(in chronological order)

 n Neocolonialism – political Independence, industrial revolution, developed 1st world loans, foreign aid, and MNCs/TNCs, plus, former colonies mismanagement and corruption with continued economic dependency

 – 7 Billion Folks - Is that sustainable? exceeding the Carrying Capacity?

 – plus, rapid Urbanization (stress on infrastructure; social issues)

 – Where is population a more serious problem?

 – Demographic Transition Theory (explains pop. explosion in recent centuries)

-– Why do traditional cultures keep having so many babies?
+– Why do traditional cultures keep having so

 -- Serious Environmental Issues